International Communist League (Fourth Internationalist): Publications

 The central theoretical journal of the ICL(FI) is Spartacist which is published in four languages approximately once a year.
 Apart from the above the ICL(FI)'s American section, the Spartacist League, operates the Prometheus Research Library in New York City.
 The library has published a number of bulletins and books and houses the tendency's archives and other material on the history of Trotskyism.

 In addition to Spartacist the national sections of the ICL(FI) each publish a regular paper of varying regularity.
 For example, the U.S. group publishes the newspaper Workers Vanguard, which is known for its acerbic running commentary on the activities of other leftist groups, its sarcastic wit, and its obituaries of leftist figures whose lives often are inadequately analyzed and/or memorialized in the mainstream media, recently including Bill Epton, Richard Fraser, Robert F. Williams, and Myra Tanner Weiss.
 Since the 1990s Workers Vanguard has also featured original essays on the history of Marxist and pre-Marxist radical ideas written by long-time member Mark Tishman under the name Joseph Seymour.
 From time to time Workers Vanguard also carries features under the rubrics Women and Revolution and Young Spartacus, these being the titles of once separate publications since discontinued.

 Positions

 Regarding domestic policy

 Since the early 1980s the League and affiliates have also organized mobilizations against Nazis and the Ku Klux Klan.
 They were an early campaigner to save Mumia Abu-Jamal from death row.
 The Spartacist League regards what they term the "struggle for black liberation" as central to communist revolution in the U.S.; to that end, they promote "revolutionary integrationism" and also prominently support the right to bear arms.
-The party is radically permissive with regards to sexuality and culture, opposing all the laws which prohibit consensual sexual relations, including "age of consent" laws.
+The party is radically permissive with regards to sexuality and culture, opposing all the laws which prohibit consensual sexual relations.
 In addition Their British section was for the decriminalization of prostitution, drug use, gambling, pornography, homosexual sex which they regard as "crimes without victims" and are "generally illegal or heavily regulated under capitalist law."